falnatsheh/Frames/README.md

 - The app built using a simple MVC architecture.
 It contains two VCs, one that displays video posts (`MainViewController`) and another that displays videos in full screen (`PlayerViewController`).
 Storage, API Client, Views and Models are all separated into their own components/classes.

-- The tricky part of working with video in a UICollectionView is AVPlayer cell recycling.
+- The tricky part of working with videos in a UICollectionView is AVPlayer cell recycling.
 My strategy in this app is to load videos when they're visible to the user and remove them when they're not (more precisely when `prepareForReuse` is called).

 - The app uses [Coverr](https://coverr.co/) APIs (It's similar to unsplash.com but for videos) to get video posts/links.